aysieelf/Foxy-Dreams/docs/user-guide.md

-# 🦊 Foxy Dreams User Guide
+# 🦊 Sleepy Fox User Guide

 ## Game Overview
-Foxy Dreams is a classic Pong game with a twist.
+Sleepy Fox is a classic Pong game with a twist.

 Pong is a two-player sports game that simulates table tennis.
 Players control paddles on opposite sides of the screen, hitting a ball back and forth.